fchambon/azurevirtualdesktop/README.md

 # Cloud Endpoint
 # Azure Virtual Desktop deployment with Terraform
 This repository contains Terraform code to deploy a complete Azure Virtual Desktop (AVD) platform.
-The infrastructure can be provisioned with the following components:
+The infrastructure is provisioned with the following components through an AVD module:

 **Workspace**: Sets up an AVD workspace, providing the foundation for managing virtual desktops and applications.